JingOS-team/videoplayer/README.md

 ## Base On Haruna (https://github.com/g-fb/haruna)

-# Haruna Video Player
+# Jing-Haruna Video Player

-Haruna is an open source video player built with Qt/QML on top of libmpv.
+Jing-Haruna is an open source video player built with Qt/QML on top of libmpv.

 # Install